---The Four Sportsman (vocal quartet) - sing "Back Porch" and "Take Me Out to the Ballgame."
+--The Four Sportsmen (vocal quartet) sing "Back Porch" and "Take Me Out to the Ballgame."

---Sue Carson (singer-comedian) - does impression of other female singers.
+--Sue Carson (nightclub entertainer) - does comic impressions of popular female singers.

---Mitzi Green (comedian) - routine about show business.
+--Mitzi Green (singing comedian) - routine about her show business family.

 --Rickie Layne (ventriloquist with his dummy Velvel).